Top 35+ SaaS Website Design Inspiration

 Dropbox provides cloud storage solutions for individuals and businesses.
 Known for its excellent design team, Dropbox uses bold typography and large images on the homepage to make an impact.
 Navbar includes sections like ‘Why Dropbox’, feature sets, pricing, support, and more.

-Why it’s a good SaaS website:
+Why Dropbox is a good SaaS website?

-Visual hierarchy uses large imagery and fonts to focus attention.
+Visual hierarchy uses large imagery and fonts to focus attention

-Intuitive navbar organizes varied content without clutter.
+Intuitive navbar organizes varied content without clutter

-Strong brand recognition leveraged through cohesive design.
+Strong brand recognition leveraged through cohesive design

 22. Streak